 Separate Research from Analysis

 I prefer to separate collecting the feedback from analysing it.
-This allows me to listen to the users, and to decide afterwards what I can learn from the information gathered by carefully considering if the feedback is relevant and how it is best acted upon.
-It also makes it possible to compare notes with the team members thereby leveraging the collective wisdom of the team and mitigating cognitive biases, think of confirmation bias, which I mentioned above.
+This allows me to listen to the users, and to decide afterwards what I can learn from the information gathered.
+It also makes it possible to compare notes with the team members thereby leveraging the collective wisdom of the group and mitigating cognitive biases, think of confirmation bias, which I mentioned above.
 But I do suggest that you reject an idea or request immediately if you know that it is not in line with the product goal chosen or that it is not beneficial for the majority of the users.
 Have the courage to say no. Don’t allow powerful stakeholders to put you under pressure and make you commit to a request.

 Understand the Limits of the Product Demo

 A product demo is a great tool for getting feedback particularly in the early sprints when the product has not enough functionality to be exposed in other ways to the users.
 But it does have a drawback: Users provide feedback based on what they see and hear.
 The demo does not validate how people actually use the product.
-I hence recommend you employ user tests and software releases once your product has progressed further.
+I hence recommend you employ user tests and software releases once your product has progressed enough.
 This allows you to understand better how the users interact with your product, and how well your product meets their needs.